 Does The iPhone 13 Series Cameras also Have This Problem?

-It is worth mentioning that Apple introduced the sensor displacement optical image stabilization function for the first time on the iPhone 12 Pro Max, which offsets the jitter of the mobile phone by moving the image sensor.
+It is worth mentioning that Apple introduced the sensor displacement optical image stabilization function on the iPhone 12 Pro Max, which offsets the jitter of the mobile phone by moving the image sensor.

 Earlier, according to Taiwan media DigiTimes, although the sensor displacement optical image stabilization function is currently only supported by the iPhone 12 Pro Max, this function will become the standard configuration of the iPhone 13 series of cameras.
 At the same time, iPhone 13 will be equipped with a new ultra-wide-angle lens, upgraded from 5P (f/2.4) and fixed focus (FF) to 6P (f/1.8), and supports autofocus (AF) function.

-If the above revelations are true, even the iPhone 13 series, long-term exposure to the high-frequency vibration of the motorcycle, may directly damage its camera or reduce the image quality.
+If the above revelations are true, even for the iPhone 13 series, long-term exposure to the high-frequency vibration of the motorcycle may directly damage its camera or reduce the image quality.